 [See conversion tables published at: https://www.naia.org/legislative/2015-16/releases/20150708sge9y ] Accessed June 29,2021.

-The bottom line is this: Based on the US Federal Regulations for how to calculate credits noted above, because each of our “trimesters” comprises 17 weeks in length, our credits per course are equal to credits per course awarded in a typical “semester” term of 15 weeks.
+The bottom line is this: Based on the US Federal Regulations for how to calculate credits noted above, because each term in our “Three Semester Year Plan” comprises 17 weeks in length, our credits per course are equal to credits per course awarded in a typical “semester” term of 15 weeks.
 And therefore each of our doctoral degree programs comprises more than the minimum course work for a doctoral degree awarded by a regionally accredited U.S. college or university.